 Keep in mind that having these risk factors for ovarian cancer doesn’t mean you’re going to develop it.
 On the other hand, some women with no risk factors will develop this cancer.

 Talk to your doctor to learn more about your risk factors and if there are any special recommendations based on your risk.

 Certain lifestyle choices and medical interventions may lower your chances of developing ovarian cancer.
 For example:

 - Breastfeeding may lower your risk of this disease.

-The ACS also encourages people to eat a well-balanced diet.
-The effects of a healthy diet on ovarian cancer risk aren’t yet known, but there are few if any drawbacks for your overall well-being.
-Among other benefits, a nutritious diet can help lower your risk of developing several other types of cancer.
-For optimum health, eat a wide variety of fruits, vegetables, and whole grains.
+Eating a well-balanced diet may also be beneficial, although its effects on ovarian cancer risk aren’t yet known.
+Among other benefits, a nutritious diet improves your overall well-being and can help lower your risk of developing several other types of cancer.
+Eat a wide variety of fruits, vegetables, and whole grains.
 Limit your consumption of red meat, processed meat, and other processed foods.

 There’s no sure way to prevent ovarian cancer.
 Overall, the risk of developing this disease is small.
 Talk to your doctor if you have any concerns, or if you have a family history of ovarian cancer.